|

 census, Alfred Ernest is a professional football club manager living at 4

 Sandringham Road in West Hartlepool.
-He remains married to Ann, but their
+He remains married to Ann, and have

 another four children, Ronald, Florence, Eric and Olive.
 His widowed